Skip to main content

 • “Microtransactions aren't really necessary.”

-• “Do mind that the difficulty spikes up to a point that either requires you to pay up some cash in microtransactions, or simply suffer through the game in order to get through the couple hardest levels in the game.”
+• “Do mind that the difficulty spikes up to a point that either requires you to pay some cash in microtransactions or simply suffer through the game to get through the hardest levels.”

 • music